Frame.io picks up $20 million to be the Slack of video

 In the past year, Frame.io has released a fully enterprise product that is meant for larger teams.
 Wells says that 70 percent of the business comes from the self-serve product, but the rest is comprised of bigger clients, including Turner Broadcasting, Vice, Spotify, Buzzfeed and Funny or Die.

 The enterprise product puts a huge focus on security and identity-based access, as well as the ability for an admin to create various groups or sub-teams that are customizable based on the project and the people involved.
-The enterprise product costs $35/seat, with options for more expensive storage deals if needed.
+The enterprise product costs $25/seat, with options for more expensive storage deals if needed.

 The funding will go towards further investment in security across the board, continued development of the product, and filling out a sales and marketing team.